DIY Static Grass

 Gather the hair and run a fine comb through it so that it lays flat.
 Then with some very sharp scissors cut it to the length that you wish.

 If you are going to make a trimmed lawn, you will find that if you cut your own static grass the lawn may not be so well trimmed.
-It is because of that, that we use our homemade static grass in fields and around the edges of forests.
-For trimmed lawns, we buy commercial grass which one can rely on as being uniform in length.
+It is because of that, that we only, and infrequently because of the time involved in making it, use our homemade static grass in fields and around the edges of forests.